gnat/stylus-inline/README.md

 # 🪄 Stylus CSS Inline

-For fun prototype based on [css-scope-inline](https://github.com/gnat/css-scope-inline).
-Unsure if development will continue, but if anyone wants to borrow ideas or code.. here you go.
+Experiment based on [css-scope-inline](https://github.com/gnat/css-scope-inline).
 Made to work like [Stylus](https://github.com/stylus/stylus) CSS originally concieved by [
-TJ Holowaychuk](https://github.com/tj) of Express.js fame.
+TJ Holowaychuk](https://github.com/tj) of Express.js

-With new [CSS Nesting](https://developer.chrome.com/articles/css-nesting/), `hsl()` syntax differences, true CSS variables: classic Stylus is beginning to diverge too greatly with vanilla CSS.
-It's time to leave!
-This project may be an option for you.
+With new [CSS Nesting](https://developer.chrome.com/articles/css-nesting/), `hsl()` syntax differences and true CSS variables: **classic Stylus is beginning to diverge too greatly with vanilla CSS.
+It's time to leave!** -- This project may be an option for you.

-2023 it may also be best to seriously consider [vanilla CSS](https://twitter.com/dhh/status/1719041666412347651).

 ## 🐍 Python Version (stylus.py)
 * Most reliable version since it generates `main.css` for you to load normally.